zghaed/game/README.md

 # game
-A web game using HTML/CSS/JavaScript
+A web game for promoting code reading skills